 Bed down in the wilderness—how’s the serenity?

 You’ll need to be self-sufficient of course, with your own water and food.
-So set the teens their first challenge—catching their dinner, fresh from the waterholes along the river.
+Perfect!
+Set the teens their first challenge—catching their dinner, fresh from the waterholes along the river.
 Just remember to pack the fishing rods!

 Splash in a waterhole—where to go for a wild swim

 Permanent Waterhole | Brett Roberts © Queensland Government

 ‘Out west’ the days can be very hot and nothing is better than cooling off in a waterhole surrounded by the sights and sounds of the bush.
 Wild swimming (yes, it’s a thing) is the best way to wash away the last of the ‘city stress’ and immerse the kids (and yourself) in nature.

 Set off on the Permanent Waterhole track to discover a deep waterhole on the Severn River—the teens will spend hours here if you let them.
 Platypus may be seen feeding here around dawn or dusk, so if you wait quietly and look for ripples on the water’s surface, you could be lucky.